Ja'Marr Chase Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Season Stats

-- Chase has been targeted 82 times and has 50 catches, leading the Bengals with 906 yards (82.4 ypg) while hauling in eight touchdowns this season.
+- Chase has reeled in 50 passes and leads his team with 906 receiving yards while scoring eight touchdowns.
+He has been targeted 82 times, and averages 82.4 yards per game.

-- So far this season, 23.8% of the 344 passes thrown by his team have gone Chase's way.
+- Chase has been the target of 82 of his team's 344 passing attempts this season, or 23.8% of the target share.

-- With nine targets in the red zone this season, Chase has been on the receiving end of 25.0% of his team's 36 red zone pass attempts.
+- Chase has seen the ball thrown his way nine times in the red zone this season, 25.0% of his team's 36 red zone pass attempts.

-- The Bengals have called a pass in 53.3% of their plays from scrimmage this year while staying on the ground 46.7% of the time.
-This offensive attack ranks seventh in the NFL in points scored.
+- The Bengals, who rank seventh in the NFL in points scored, have attempted a pass 53.3% of the time while opting for the ground attack 46.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Chase's matchup with the Chargers.